 It was introduced as a response to alleviate fears of a hegemonic or confrontational China that could pose a threat to the existing international order.

 In short, it means:

-- a multipolar world (which means no more American and European dominance);
+- a multipolar world (which means no more American dominance);

 - a stronger web of economic trade and technology independence; and